aletanus/bandkamp/README.md

 B) Modeling:

-After interpreting the application and understanding its routes and rules, I diagrammed the tables, their attributes, and relationships using dbdiagram.io and included a PNG of the DER in the repository.
+After interpreting the application and understanding its routes and rules, I diagrammed the tables, their attributes, and relationships using dbdiagram.io and included a PNG of the ERD in the repository.

 C) Migration to Postgres: